doungdoth/Doung-Doth-s-Final-Pack/README.md

 # Journal-Week#.md
-The Journals that I've completed and submitted via dropbox in d2L and are already graded are for the following weeks: week 1(15/10pts),week 2(10/10pts) + week 2 20commands(50/60pts),week 3(10/20pts),week 4(10/20pts),week 6(10/20pts).
+The Journals that I've completed and submitted via dropbox in d2L and are already graded are for the following weeks:
++ week 1(15/10pts) File name "linux Doung Doth Journal 1.docx"
++ week 2(10/10pts) File name "linux Doung Doth journal 2.odt"
++ week 2 20commands(50/60pts)File name "CSCI 2461 #20 Commands.docx"
++ week 3(10/20pts)File name "linux Doung Doth Journal 3.docx"
++ week 4(10/20pts)File name "linux Doung Doth Journal 4.docx"
++ week 6(10/20pts)File name "linux Doung Doth Journal 6.docx"
 The only week journal I have missed is for week 5.
 The purpose of the Journals are to document our learnings, notes, questions/concerns and if any solutions or answers.
 It is also a great way to learn and retain some of the information as reading and writing goes hand in hand with one another.
 + Expected grade: C